Midi Players

 There are issues concerning versions of both Quicktime and the Mac operating system.
 Not every combination of these will play midi.
 If you have a Mac with Quicktime installed it would be worth trying to play a midi file.

 There do not seem to be any recent Mac versions of Winamp available online.
-However if you find an old one, or have it already on your system, it would be worth trying it.
+However you can get an old one here.

 MidiYodi by Canato